sorawee/pretty-expressive-oopsla23-artifact/README.md

    which is explained in Appendix C.
 2. The cost factory interface, which generalizes `nl_F` to be a function.
    This is explained in Section 7 of the paper.
+   Also, computation width limit is a part of cost factory, since these two arguments are usually set together.
 3. The definition of layout, which keeps track of indentation space.
    This is similarly explained in Section 7 of the paper.